-This is an update of a previously published review in the Cochrane Database of Systematic Reviews first published in 2006 and previously updated in 2011, which previously found no evidence to support or refute the use of AEDs for the primary or secondary prevention of seizures related to ICVT.
+This is an update of a review in the Cochrane Database of Systematic Reviews first published in 2006 (Kwan 2006), which found no evidence to support or refute the use of AEDs for the primary or secondary prevention of seizures related to ICVT.

 Overall, it remains unclear which people with ICVT should receive prophylactic AEDs and which drug should be used, at what dosage, and for how long (Masuhr 2004).
 Any potential benefits of using AEDs should also be balanced with their potential side effects.
 This systematic review aimed to review updated evidence to assess the potential benefits and risks of AEDs for the prevention of seizures related to ICVT.